Codecademy/docs/content/php/concepts/string-functions/terms/htmlentities/htmlentities.md

 The `htmlentities()` function has one required parameter and three optional parameters:

-- `$string`: Required.
-Specifies the `string` to convert.
+- `$string`: Required parameter that specifies the `string` to convert.
-- `$flags`: Optional.
-Specifies how to handle quotes, invalid encoding and the used document type.
+- `$flags`: Optional parameter that specifies how to handle quotes, invalid encoding, and the used document type.
 Ex: ENT_QUOTES | ENT_SUBSTITUTE | ENT_HTML5.
-- `$encoding`: An optional argument defining the encoding used when converting characters.
+- `$encoding`: Optional argument defining the encoding used when converting characters.
 If omitted, `$encoding` defaults to the value of the `default_charset` configuration option.
-Although this argument is technically optional, it is highly encouraged to specify the correct value for the code if the `default_charset` configuration option may be set incorrectly for the given input.
+It is highly encouraged to specify the correct value for the code if the `default_charset` configuration option is set incorrectly for the given input.
-- `$double_encode`: Optional.
-Specifies whether to encode existing HTML entities.
-TRUE - Default.
-Will convert everything.
-FALSE - Will not encode existing html entities.
+- `$double_encode`: Optional parameter that specifies whether to encode existing HTML entities.
+Defaults to `TRUE` and will convert all entities in the string.
+If set to `FALSE`, the function will not encode existing html entities.

   - The available quote styles are: